Alton Towers

 On 17 July 2007, Alton Towers was sold to private investment firm Prestbury under a sale and leaseback agreement.
 Merlin continues to operate the site under a renewable 35-year lease.
 As of 2024, the property is owned by LondonMetric Property.

 As of early 2008, the resort changed its name to Alton Towers Resort to better reflect its status as a multi-day destination.
-That year, the Corkscrew closed and its corkscrew track element was placed in the park admissions plaza as a feature.
+At the end of the 2008 season, the Corkscrew closed and its corkscrew track element was placed in the park admissions plaza as a feature in early 2010.
 TH13TEEN, the first roller coaster to feature a freefall drop track, opened in March 2010 on the former site of the Corkscrew.

 In 2020, Alton Towers operated on a shortened season due to the COVID-19 pandemic, operating on a limited capacity from 4 July to 5 November.
 The resort resumed normal operations on 12 April 2021.